henryjgithub/henryjgithub.github.io/_posts/2024-06-03-heritability.md

 <details class="collapse-box"><summary class="collapse-box-title"><b>Understanding Phenotype Variance</b></summary><div markdown="1"><hr>

 - Before talking about a phenotype's variance we must understand what variance is first.
 Variance is a measure of dispersion.
 In the world we can measure and categorize things.
-  - If you only have brown and blue eyes than the variance is minimal because the different can only be brown or blue.
+  - If you only have brown and blue eyes than the variance is minimal because the difference can only be brown or blue.
 If we can now dye our eye colors or wear colored contact lenses then when we measure the eye colors of people it will be a spectrum, instead of binary.
 This would increase the variance.
   - Think of high variance as a shotgun and low variance as a sniper.
 When we shoot a shotgun the pellets go everywhere, the "dispersion" is high.
 When we shoot a sniper the disperion is almost 0.
 - So when we talk about a phenotype's variance we are talking about how much "dispersion" a trait has.
 - In this case a phenotype's variance is made up of two components, genetic and environment.
 Further we can sub-divide a phenotype's variance depending on genetics into genetic additive variance and genetic dominance variance.
   - "The additive genetic variance is the genetic variance that is due to additive interaction between alleles.
-The dominance of genetic variance is due to non-additive interactions between allele."<sup id="s1"><a href="#s1">(1)</a></sup>
+The dominance of genetic variance is due to non-additive interactions between allele."<sup><a href="#s1">(1)</a></sup>

 <hr><p class="collapse-box-p">END</p></div></details>